 WCB Service Updates

-The COVID-19 pandemic will not impact our ability to pay worker benefits.
-We have transitioned our organization to work remotely, including all ongoing payments.
-And although it means delivering services differently, we’re still here to support workers as they return-to-work.
+The COVID-19 pandemic does not impact our ability to pay worker benefits.
+And although we are delivering services differently, we’re still here to support workers as they return-to-work.

 Our facilities are open for PMI assessments by appointment only, but remain closed for daily public access.
 All other in-person services remain postponed.

-Following the advice of public health officials, most WCB employees are working remotely and our facilities are closed to the public.
+Following the advice of public health officials, our facilities are closed to the public.
 In-person meetings and case conferences, and lobby services are postponed, until further notice.
 Services are continuing wherever possible, enabled by technology.
-PMI assessments in Halifax and Sydney will resume on July 2 by appointment only.
+PMI assessments in Halifax and Sydney are happening by appointment only.

 Sign up for online channels and direct deposit.